Michael Pittman Jr. Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- Pittman is averaging 65.7 receiving yards per game in three career matchups against the Titans, 3.2 more than his receiving yards prop bet over/under for Sunday's game (62.5).
+- Pittman's 65.7 receiving yards per game in his three career matchups against the Titans are 0.2 more than his over/under for Sunday's game.

 Recent Performances

-- In last week's game against the 49ers, Pittman was targeted four times and racked up four catches for 105 yards (26.2 yards per reception) and scored one touchdown.
+- Against the 49ers last week, Pittman was targeted four times and picked up 105 yards on four receptions while scoring one touchdown.

-- Pittman's 12 receptions (on 14 targets) have netted him 229 yards (76.3 ypg) and two touchdowns over his last three outings.
+- Pittman has added 229 yards on 12 grabs and two touchdowns during his last three games.
+He was targeted 14 times and averaged 76.3 receiving yards per game.

 Pittman's Indianapolis Teammates